-The battery voltage vs charge level is non-linear, and depenant on your battery specifications, current draw, battery age, and even the ambient temperature.
+The battery voltage vs charge level is non-linear, and dependant on your battery specifications, current draw, battery age, and even the ambient temperature.
 See above discharge graph as an example.
 Without spending a lot of time characterising all the above for your use case, about all you can do is detect when the battery voltage drops below a certain point to trigger a low battery notification.

 If you need better than that, then you should get a model with the fuel gauge.
-The fuel gauge monitors actual current flow in and out of the battery over time, so it is cable to report something reasonably close to true current capacity.
+The fuel gauge monitors actual current flow in and out of the battery over time, so it is able to report something reasonably close to true current capacity.